-Andre Carter II NFL draft profile
+Andre Carter II NFL Draft Profile

 Every step, from Temecula Vista Murrieta to Ridge Point High to Cheshire Academy, was taken with the goal of providing him with an opportunity to realize his dream of playing professional football.

 A former wide receiver and tight end, Carter impressed coaches at Cheshire with his ability to adapt to defense instantaneously.
 However, his late emergence meant a lowly recruiting profile.
-Thankfully, the proximity to West Point opened up an opportunity to play D1 college football while gaining a top level education.
+Thankfully, the proximity to West Point opened up an opportunity to play D1 college football while gaining a top-level education.

 - Position: EDGE

 - Current Year: Senior

 As mentioned above, Carter entered the 2023 NFL Draft cycle as a highly touted prospect with early-round potential.
 While that hype has subsided somewhat as a result of a production drop-off, and there is substantial competition in a deep EDGE class, the Army OLB has showcased the talent to overcome some of the areas of concern on his scouting report.

 Size isn’t everything, but it certainly helps.
 The 6’6 1/2″, 256-pound EDGE is instantly recognizable on film and is an imposing prospect to line up against.